-- Superior Coverage: High-tier comprehensive plan provides with coverage for hundreds of listed parts.
+- Superior Coverage: High-tier comprehensive plan provides coverage for hundreds of listed parts.

 - Supreme Coverage: Endurance's exclusionary, bumper-to-bumper warranty.

 - EnduranceAdvantage™: Covers mechanical breakdowns as well as maintenance, like oil changes, engine diagnostics, and brake pad replacements.

 Coverage extends to 200,000+ miles.
 This is much longer than most manufacturer's extended warranties.
 Endurance also pays all repair costs directly to the repair facility, so you won't have to front the money for a costly repair.
 Some companies require you to pay up front and wait to be reimbursed, but that’s not the case here.